Cuisinart DCC-3200 Review: Programmable Drip Coffee Maker

 Design – 3.5/5

 This coffee maker looks unmistakably Cuisinart: brushed stainless steel, black plastic, and blue lights around the buttons.
 The look isn’t striking, but neither is it offensive.
-Size-wise, it has a smallish (7.75 x 9 inch) footprint, but at 14 inches tall, it might be a tight fit under tall cabinets.
+Size-wise, it has a smallish (19.7 x 22.9 cm) footprint, but at 35.6 cm tall, it might be a tight fit under tall cabinets.
 It has an easy-to-view water window for accurate filling.

 The blue-backlit LCD screen is easy to read even in the dark, although the buttons’ illumination only indicates that an option has been selected.
 The buttons themselves are challenging to read in a dark environment.